SSWConsulting/SSW.Rules.Content/rules/do-you-return-detailed-error-messages/rule.md

   }));
 ```

-This approach will work on both Development and Production build so it's recommended to have consistent response in even in debugging mode.
+API will produce consistent response formats in any environment using the above approach.
+This approach is the recommended approach for frontend and backend development.

 ## Any API (REST, gRPC and GraphQL):

 ### Add Sufficient Details in Error Message

-Error messages should contain a sufficient level of information that a developer or consuming client can act upon.
+Error messages should contain sufficient information that a developer or consuming client can act upon.

 ```json
 {